eclipse-theia/theia-cloud/documentation/OpenAPI.md

 docker run -p 80:8080 swaggerapi/swagger-ui
 ```

-Then browse to <http://localhost/> and explore the spec from here: <https://raw.githubusercontent.com/eclipsesource/theia-cloud/main/documentation/openapi.json>
+Then browse to <http://localhost/> and explore the spec from here: <https://raw.githubusercontent.com/eclipse-theia/theia-cloud/main/documentation/openapi.json>

+Or explore it from the locally started service: <http://localhost:8081/q/openapi?format=json>.

 ## Generate Typescript API